 1. Introduction

-An I/V-convertor is intended to convert the current from a DAC (Digital Analog Convertor) into an analog tension and to filter this signal to keep out the alias frequencies.
+An I/V-convertor is intended to convert the current from a DAC (Digital Analog Convertor) into an analog voltage and to filter this signal to keep out the alias frequencies.
 Often these functions are separated into two stages: one for the conversion, and another for the low pass filtering.
 I will call them: 'the I/VC' and 'the lp-filter'.

 The input impedance of the I/VC should be constant and low (< 5 ohm) over the whole frequency range in question. |